stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

 ad hoc polymorphism (interfaces).

 In this part we start to dissect Idris functions and their types for real.
-We learn about implicit, named arguments, as well as erasure and quantities.
+We learn about implicit arguments, named arguments, as well as erasure and quantities.
+But first, we'll look at `let` bindings and `where` blocks, which help us implement functions too complex to fit on a single line of code.
+Let's get started!

 ```idris
 module Tutorial.Functions2